-The Australian English Curriculum aims to ensure that students:
+The West Australian Curriculum: English aims to ensure that students:

 At South Thornlie Primary School we have developed an English Targeted Achievement Program to support students to achieve a specific target in English.
 The program commenced in Term 3 and is coordinated through Admin and implemented by Education Assistants.